 Metal roofing might be the right choice if your home features a steeply pitched roof.
 The "pitch" in this sense denotes the angle of your roof, and roofers express this angle as a ratio, such as 5:12.
 These numbers express the relationship between the vertical height of your roof and its horizontal length.
 In the 5:12 example, such a roof would extend upward five feet for a dozen feet of length.

-Aside from having a stepped roof, you might want to consider a metal roof if you're concerned about the environment and saving money on cooling and heating.
-Metal roofs avoid the pitfalls of other materials, which can be hard on the environment.
-They will lower the heat signature of your home compared to metal roofs as well.
+Aside from having a stepped roof, you might want to consider a metal roof if you're concerned about the environment and saving money on cooling and heating

-A reputable roof remodeling contractor will tell you that the manufacturing process with metal roofing has a much lower carbon footprint than other materials.
-Metal roofs are often cheaper to manufacture and install due to materials used.
-In fact, many metal roofs can be installed over your existing roof.
+Yes, many metal roofs can be installed over your existing roof - this includes shingles.
 You can install a metal roof on your home's existing roof or at your workplace to extend the roof's lifespan.
 How?
 Metal roofs lead to less stress on your home or workplace building.

 Metal roofing is: